-Legal Authority: 47 USC 154; 47 USC 302(a); 47 USC 303; 47 USC 306 CFR Citation: 47 CFR 2; 47 CFR 15
+Legal Authority: 47 USC 154; 47 USC 302(a); 47 USC 303; 47 USC 306

-Abstract: The notice of proposed rulemaking proposed to update section 15.247 of the rules to allow the use of more efficient antenna technologies with unlicensed devices.
+Abstract: The Notice of Proposed Rulemaking proposed to update section 15.247 of the rules to allow the use of more efficient antenna technologies with unlicensed devices.

-The Report and Order updates several technical rules for unlicensed radiofrequency devices of the Commission's rules.
+The Report and Order updates several technical rules for unlicensed radiofrequency devices in part 15 of the Commission's rules.
 The rule changes will allow device manufacturers to develop expanded applications for unlicensed devices and will allow unlicensed device operators, including Wireless Internet Service providers greater flexibility to modify or substitute parts as long as the overall system operation is unchanged.
 The changes are part of an ongoing process of updating our rules to promote more efficient sharing of spectrum used by unlicensed devices and remove unnecessary regulations that inhibit such sharing.